 For medical questions, we encourage you to review our information with your doctor.

-Colorectal cancer survivors can be affected by a number of health problems, but often a major concern is facing cancer again.
+Prostate cancer survivors can be affected by a number of health problems, but often a major concern is facing cancer again.
 Cancer that comes back after treatment is called a recurrence.
-But some cancer survivors develop a new, unrelated cancer later.
+But some cancer survivors may develop a new, unrelated cancer later.
 This is called a second cancer.

-Unfortunately, being treated for colorectal cancer doesn’t mean you can’t get another cancer.
-People who have had colorectal cancer can still get the same types of cancers that other people get.
+Unfortunately, being treated for prostate cancer doesn’t mean you can’t get another cancer.
+Men who have had prostate cancer can still get the same types of cancers that other men get.
 In fact, they might be at higher risk for certain types of cancer.

-People who have had colon cancer can get any type of second cancer, but they have an increased risk of:
+Men who have had prostate cancer can get any type of second cancer, but they have an increased risk of certain cancers, including:

 There are steps you can take to lower your risk and stay as healthy as possible.
-For example, people who have had colorectal cancer should do their best to stay away from tobacco products.
-Smoking might further increase the risk of some of the second cancers that are more common after colorectal cancer.
+For example, prostate cancer survivors should do their best to stay away from all tobacco products and tobacco smoke.
+Smoking can increase the risk of bladder cancer, as well as increase the risk of many other cancers.

-To help maintain good health, colorectal cancer survivors should also:
+To help maintain good health, prostate cancer survivors should also:

 These steps may also lower the risk of some other health problems.